 Everything is going wrong for Liz this summer, and he can’t figure out how to fix his summer blues.
 Explore summer, basketball, cars, and thankfulness on this episode of Kids Corner.

 While on a camping adventure, Liz and the gang must face their own fears of braving the wilderness.
 Are those “things that go bump in the night” a bear, an owl,or some pranking friends?
 Who will win the battle of bravery, and who’s a scaredy-cat?

 Do you know a family that’s been changed by a divorce?
-Join Lucille as she explores divorce on this episode of Kids Corner.
+Join Lucille as she worries and wonders about her family on this episode of Kids Corner.

 Liz has an amazing opportunity to meet a famous rock star—unless his pride gets in his way!

 Scooter hides on the bus so he can go on the 5th-grade camping trip.
 He’s discovered too late to send him home.
 But in the morning, Scooter is missing!

 Liz discovers a superhero in an unexpected place.
 Who is this hero and where did that lizard come from?

 Liz and Spike are trying out for a school team.
 Do they have what it takes to make the team?
 Find out on this episode of Kids Corner.

 Liz's class joins with another class, and soon Liz learns a lesson about celebrating abilities.